andromedus/docs/008-design-2.md

 ## What attributes and methods will they have?

 + Our framework handles these attributes and methods automatically based on a CRUD design pattern, and creates the models automatically from our database tables.
-+ Epilogue user attributes
++ Epilogue user attributes - User ID
-+ User ID
-+ Facebook user attributes
++ Facebook user attributes - User ID
-+ User ID
-+ Deceased person’s attributes
++ Deceased person’s attributes - Memorial ID
-+  Memorial ID
-+ Memorial attributes
-+ Memorial ID
-+ Photos attributes
-+ Memorial ID
++ Memorial attributes - Memorial ID
-+ Photo ID
++ Photos attributes - Memorial ID, Photo ID

 ## What controllers will you make?